 This stage is now complete.
 Anyone who lives or works in the area, including community organisations, were able to give us ideas.

-Ideas will be turning into a proposal by a Project Team which will include Budget Delegates.
-Budget Delegates are members of the public, of high school age and above, who live in the area and would like to represent the public on the Project Team.
-To apply fill in our Expression of Interest form in our Budget Delegate Booklet.
+Ideas have now being turning into proposals by a Project Team which includes Budget Delegates.
+Budget Delegates are members of the public, of high school age and above, who live in the area and have come forward to represent the public on the Project Team.

 Stage 2: Vote on the proposals